aswinprabhu/Install/README.md

 CloudMunch platform is delivered as a collection of Docker services.
 CloudMunch can be setup on any machine that is a Docker Host.
 Please note, this setup is evaluation purposes only.
 Instructions for installing CloudMunch Enterprise will be provided by your Account Manager.

-#Requirements

 #Here are the requirements for the Docker host machine